rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 ### Marketing yourself

-- Certifications help in marketing yourself as they help your digital profile stand out.
+- Certifications help in marketing yourself as they make your digital profile stand out.
-- Additionally they are also mentioned in job profiles posted by top companies like Amazon, Google, Microsoft etc.
+- Additionally job profiles posted by top companies like Amazon, Google, Microsoft etc often mention it.

 ### Getting a structured introduction to a new workstream

-- Certifications can be a structured way to learn the concepts for new upcoming work.
+- Certifications can be a well structured way to learn the concepts for new upcoming work.
 - If you are already experienced in a workstream, then it will be easier to get a certification in it.

 ### Knowledge is power